 - They're not cheap, especially in July or August; but still better value than neighbouring Sardinia

-- Design in the two Noto villas is a matter of taste: we liked it, you may not
+- Interior design in the Noto villa is quite busy: we liked it, you may not

 - Most bedrooms are double (not twin) bedded